thientannguyen/my-user/README.md

 #### Components

-1. **UserPage** Component : This Component displays a list of users.
+1. **UserPage** Component : This Component displays a list of users, input is maxWidth and maxHeight of table.
 This Component gets the data from https://reqres.in/

 2. **UserDetailDialog** Component : This Component Displays the details of the selected user.
 This Component gets its data from _UserPage_ Component